HarborCompliance/todo-interview-app/README.md

 - Then I am redirected to the home page,
 - And I cannot see task #1 listed on the homepage

+## Add / Edit Task Form Notes
+- When submitting the form, validation rules should be enforced
+- If at least one field fails validation, the form should not be submitted
+- A validation error should be displayed to the user for every field that fails validation

 ## Bonus User Story

+If time permits or you want to have some more fun, feel free to implement the below user story.

 As an unauthenticated user, I can filter tasks based on status

 *Acceptance criteria*

 - Given that I’m on the homepage,
-- I can see all the tasks in a table as descibred in Story #2,
+- I can see all the tasks in a table as described in Story #2,
 - And I can also see a dropdown filter that contains the available task statuses,
 - And I can see a search button,
 - I select a status from the dropdown,